jaythad13/Mathematikezettelkasten/Differential Equations --- math-82/notes/Separable differential equations.md

 - diff-eq
 ---

 Separable differential equations are just one small class of differential equations, even among the small class of differential equations we will learn how to solve.
-In fact, they are a small subset of even [[Classifying ordinary differential equations#Order|first order]] ordinary differential equations.
+In fact, they are a small subset of even [[Differential equations --- math-82/notes/Classifying ordinary differential equations#Order|first order]] ordinary differential equations.
 However, they are the easiest to solve and come up naturally in modelling problems fairly often!

 ### What are separable differential equations